• Skip to primary navigation

 • Put diode D1 and resistor R1 between pin 4 and pin 6.

-• Connect + of capacitor C1 to cathode of LED and negative of C1 goes to ground.
+• Finally, connect + of capacitor C1 to cathode of LED and negative of C1 goes to ground.

 Conclusion:

-It uses only one IC, two capacitors, two resistors, one diode and one led.
+Overall, this low-cost, low-power LED flasher circuit uses a NAND gate and requires only one IC, two capacitors, two resistors, one diode, and one LED.

-This circuit can be used in small toys, indicators and hobby projects.
+Moreover, hobbyists can use this circuit in small toys, indicators and other hobby projects.

 References: